SeyedHamidreza/cognitive_robotics_ws/README.md

 ## System requirment
 - Ubuntu 18.04
-- An installation script is provided for installing all necessary packages (please find it below)
+- An installation script is provided to setup all necessary packages (please find it below)

 ## Assignment overview